 Scope of Practice

-Permitted functions and supervision requirements vary widely by state.
-To verify any of these requirements, please contact your state’s dental board.
-The Oral Health Workforce Research Center also offer an interesting overview of the variation in dental hygiene scope of practice by state here.
+The Oral Health Workforce Research Center also offers an interesting overview of the variation in dental hygiene scope of practice by state.

 Medicaid Reimbursement